-Wendy Elles heads into her sixth season as the Saint Michael's women's soccer head coach in 2018.
+Wendy Elles heads into her seventh season as the Saint Michael's women's soccer head coach in 2019.
 She is also the Intramural co-director for the College.

 The Purple Knights started 3-3-1 in 2017, with each of those contests being decided by one goal or less.
 Saint Michael's later lost only 1-0 to No. 8 Adelphi University, one of their 13 instances of yielding two goals or fewer.
 The Purple and Gold posted its best save total in eight years, highest save percentage in seven, and lowest goals-against average in five.

 Thirteen players in their first season of college soccer dominated the roster in 2016, and four veterans held down key roles for the first time.
 Two of the Purple Knights' victories came against regionally-ranked squads, as they shocked Merrimack College, 2-1, with two goals in the final 46 seconds before blanking American International College, 1-0, in overtime.
 AIC had been perfect in Northeast-10 Conference play entering the game.
 Seven of the Purple and Gold's setbacks came by two goals or less, including in five straight decisions in the latter portion of October.